-It’s relatively common for IoT initiatives to begin somewhere in the realm of product management.
-Often, they find inception with a product-minded executive attempting some form of world domination or at least market differentiation by launching a new product, improving an existing offering, or enhancing a method of production that leads to lower costs, higher quality, or greater output.
-This is not an accident but rather a direct result of what product management truly is — a nuanced practice of making informed, strategic bets in the market.
+It’s relatively common for IoT initiatives to begin somewhere in the realm of product management and development.
+Often, they find inception with a product-minded executive attempting some form of world domination or at least market differentiation by launching a new product or solution, improving an existing offering, or enhancing a method of production that leads to lower costs, higher quality, or greater output.
+This is not an accident but rather a direct result of what a product management team truly is — a nuanced practice of making informed, strategic bets in the market.
 IoT initiatives need tireless champions who are devout students of their customers and well-equipped at building and aligning internal and external coalitions for strategic investment.
 Product managers, because of the nature of their discipline, tend to be relatively well equipped for such a challenge.

-However, even if you’re starting out equipped and seasoned, the journey can be quite long and arduous.
+However, even if you’re starting out equipped and seasoned, the development journey can be long and strenuous.
 Gathering customer or operator feedback, developing data-backed business cases, garnering investment, and building cross-organization coalitions to support your initiatives are all individually complex endeavors.
-It usually helps to begin with a proven design or discovery process or methodologies like Zero Waste Engineering™ to provide you with a more systematic approach to breaking down each of these challenges as you test your value-based hypotheses and refine your business case for investment.
+It usually helps to begin with a proven roadmap or discovery process or methodologies like Zero Waste Engineering™ to provide you with a more systematic approach to breaking down each of these challenges as you test your value-based hypotheses and refine your business case for investment.

-As a continuation of our recent series about common outcomes and tools desired by key stakeholders of an IoT system or initiative, this post briefly surveys a few common areas and ways product managers view and evaluate data from their IoT system to identify opportunities (or connect dots) to ultimately inform and refine future roadmap decisions.
+As a continuation of our recent series about common outcomes and tools desired by key stakeholders of an IoT solution or initiative, this post briefly surveys a few common areas and ways product management teams view and evaluate data from their IoT system to identify opportunities (or connect dots) to ultimately inform and refine future roadmap development decisions.

 Product Usage Data

-Product usage data is all about tracking and understanding which features your customers are using most frequently and how.
-This begins with a solid understanding of desired outcomes in regards to how various users interface with devices and components in the system.
-Tooling abounds in this space and companies will often arrive at using some combination of off the shelf software along with proprietary or custom tools to track and analyze how your product is being used.
+Product usage data is all about tracking and understanding which features of your products your customers are using most frequently and how.
+This begins with a solid understanding of desired outcomes in regards to how various users interface with devices and technology components in the system.
+Tooling abounds in this space and companies will often arrive at using some combination of an off the shelf software solution along with proprietary or custom tools to track and analyze how your product is being used.
 Various degrees of machine learning and data science methodologies might also be applied given the toolset chosen.
 The IoT system architecture, fiscal, and timeline constraints will ultimately influence the level of tooling employed in a given initiative.
 More specifically, the ecosystem itself will greatly influence this, and whether you’ve already invested Azure IoT Hub or AWS IoT Core.
-If you are interested in learning more about applying different data science tools, you may find this recent post interesting.
+If you are interested, learn more about applying different IoT data science tools.

-With the right toolset, a product manager would be keen to evaluate product usage data to gain a better understanding of:
+With the right toolset and technology, a product manager would be keen to evaluate product usage data to gain a better understanding of:

 - Which features are most frequently used?